Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What are the types of HRIS platforms to consider?

-• Operational HRIS: This system is designed to provide managers with the data required to support routine and repetitive HR decisions.
+• Operational HRIS: These foundational systems handle day-to-day HR transactions and routine decision-making.
 They often include information about a company’s employees, employee positions and government regulations.
 An operational HRIS comprises various subdivisions: employee information systems, position control systems and performance management information systems.

 “Operational HRIS platforms are best for small to medium-sized businesses that need to streamline their HR processes and improve efficiency,” Wende Smith, head of people operations at BambooHR, told us.

-• Tactical HRIS: This type gives managers support for emphasizing resource allocation.
+• Tactical HRIS: These platforms excel at resource allocation and mid-level HR planning, providing analytics for workforce optimization.
 These may include assistance with recruitment, training and development, design decisions, and job analysis.
 There are a few subparts in a tactical HRIS, including job analysis and design information systems, compensation and benefits information systems, employee training and development systems, and recruiting information systems.

 “Tactical HRIS platforms are best for mid-sized to large organizations that want to leverage data to drive HR strategies and decision-making,” said Smith.